h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - **Accuracy** - Relative accuracy – higher values, should lead to higher confidence in model performance (accuracy).
 - **Time** - Relative time for completing the experiment.
 Higher values will take longer for the experiment to complete.
-- **Interpretability**-  The degree to which a human can understand the cause of the decision.
+- **Interpretability**-  The ability to explain or to present in understandable terms to a human.
+The higher the interpretability the simpler the features that will be extracted.

 ### Accuracy

-By increasing the accuracy setting (as indicated by the tournament_* toml settings), Driverless AI gradually adjusts the method for performing the evolution and ensemble.
+By increasing the accuracy setting, Driverless AI gradually adjusts the method for performing the evolution and ensemble.
 A machine learning ensemble consists of multiple learning algorithms to obtain a better predictive performance that could be obtained from any one single learning algorithm[2].
 With a  low accuracy setting, Driverless AI varies features(from feature engineering) and models, but they all compete evenly against each other.
 At higher accuracy, each independent main model will evolve independently and be part of the final ensemble as an ensemble over different main models.
 At higher accuracies, Driverless AI will evolve+ensemble feature types like Target Encoding on and off that evolve independently.
 Finally, at highest accuracies, Driverless AI performs both model and feature tracking and ensembles all those variations.

 ### Time